Wyambyn: Heritage listing

 Wyambyn was listed on the Queensland Heritage Register on 9 August 2013 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Wyambyn (1909) is important in illustrating the contribution of notable architect, Robert Smith (Robin) Dods, to the evolution of Queensland architecture.

 It also provides evidence of the affluent lifestyle enjoyed by pioneer pastoralists of south-east Queensland who were able to freehold much of their land and erect substantial homesteads.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 As one of only six Queensland homesteads designed by acclaimed architect Robin Dods, Wyambyn is a rare and intact example of his homestead designs.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 Wyambyn is a fine, intact example of the high-quality residential work of Dods that is characterised by a pervading sense of tradition, solidity, and an honest use of materials.
 Designed in an Arts and Crafts idiom, the low-set timber house has deliberately oversized timber elements and openings; verandah piazza; steep dominant roof; finely detailed, built-in timber furniture; a well-considered service zone; and an interior layout that optimises cross ventilation and solar orientation.

 The place is important because of its aesthetic significance.

-Standing on a rise within an extensive pastoral landscape, the low-set house with dominant, steeply pitched roof; generous verandahs; garden; and tennis court, has majestic valley and mountain views to the east, north and south.
+Standing on a rise within an extensive pastoral landscape, the low-set house with dominant, steeply pitched roof; generous verandahs; garden; and tennis court, has valley and mountain views to the east, north and south.
 The relationship between the built elements and the natural landscape is vividly scenic.

 A sense of gracious rural domesticity is engendered by its wide verandahs and piazza and spacious living rooms.

 Highly intact, Wyambyn is important for its Arts and Crafts aesthetic, notably for its fine craftsmanship, high quality materials and skilful arrangement of informal and formal living spaces.

 The aesthetic significance of Wyambyn has been recognised in film and used in promotional imagery for the region.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 Wyambyn is important for its association over more than 70 years with the De Burgh Persse and Collins families, who are notable for their contribution to the pastoral industry and public life in Queensland over more than 150 years.
 Not only pioneer pastoralists of the Beaudesert district, the families have also served in the Queensland Parliament, initiated Queensland's National Parks system, promoted beef exports as directors of the Queensland Meat Export Co., and controlled pastoral empires extending to the Northern Territory and South Australia.